bbannier/spicy-format/README.md

 `spicy-format` itself as well as an updater script `spicy-format-update` which can be used to update to newer releases.

-Alternatively you can also download prebuilt binaries on the release page (does not include updater).
+Alternatively you can also download prebuilt binaries and updaters on the release page.

 ### Building from source